Robust Skimmer (Orthetrum robustum)

 Habitat

-Associated with still-water habitats, particularly marshes, floodplains and the verges of pans and lakes.
-Favours marshy ground, rich in grasses and sedge and often with open patches of muddy or sandy substrate.
-Regularly found where the water-side grass cover has been grazed short or trampled by large animals like hippo, cattle and buffalo etc. Less frequent in areas of tall grass.
+The Robust Skimmer is associated with still-water habitats, particularly marshes, floodplains, and the verges of pans and lakes.
+It favours marshy ground, rich in grasses and sedge, and often with open patches of muddy or sandy substrate.
+The Robust Skimmer is regularly found where the waterside grass cover has been grazed short or trampled by large animals such as hippos, cattle, and buffalo.
+It is less frequent in areas of tall grass.

 Behaviour

-Mostly sits low down over the ground or water.
-Hunts from a perch and frequently returns to the same spot.
+The Robust Skimmer mostly sits low down over the ground or water.
+It hunts from a perch and frequently returns to the same spot.
 The flight is swift and powerful.
-Fairly confiding, but flies far once disturbed.
+The Robust Skimmer is fairly confiding, but flies far once disturbed.
 Non-breeding individuals may be found away from the water in the surrounding woodlands where they hawk insects from bushes and trees.
+Females are elusive and seldom recorded.

 Status and Conservation

-Fairly common, but very localised.
-Increases in abundance, becoming more widespread locally during wet climatic cycles.
+The Robust Skimmer is fairly common, but very localised.
+It is known to increase in abundance during wet climatic cycles, becoming more widespread locally.
 During dry periods it retreats to larger, permanent water bodies.
-The IUCN Red List of Threatened Species, lists it as Near Threatened in South Africa, but as of Least Concern globally.
+The IUCN Red List of Threatened Species, lists the Robust Skimmer as Near Threatened in South Africa, but of Least Concern globally.

-A large amount of the South African range of this species is protected within the iSimangaliso Wetland Park.
+The Robust Skimmer is only recorded from high-quality habitats and is likely to be sensitive to habitat degradation.
+A large part of the South African range of this species is protected within the iSimangaliso Wetland Park.

 Distribution

-Orthetrum robustum has a highly disjunct distribution in South-central and Southern Africa.
+Orthetrum robustum has a highly disjunct distribution in south-central and southern Africa.
 There appear to be three main distribution centers.
-These are NE Zambia and neighboring Democratic Republic of the Congo.
-Northern Botswana and Namibia’s Caprivi Strip and finally the NE coastal plain of KwaZulu-Natal in South Africa and probably neighboring Southern Mozambique.
+These are north-eastern Zambia and the neighbouring Democratic Republic of the Congo.
+Northern Botswana and Namibia’s Caprivi Strip, and finally the north-eastern coastal plain of KwaZulu-Natal in South Africa, and probably adjacent Southern Mozambique.

-Restricted in South Africa to the coastal plain of NE-KwaZulu-Natal, reaching as far south as Richards Bay.
+In South Africa, the Robust Skimmer is restricted to the coastal plain of north-eastern KwaZulu-Natal, reaching as far south as Richards Bay.

 Below is a map showing the distribution of records for Robust Skimmer in the OdonataMAP database as at February 2020.